shreyas-muralidhara/Mattarmost-Issue-Bot/DESIGN.md

 **Parser**- When the user types the message we will use a regular expression to grab the intent of the message.
 In the future, we may add a semantic parser to get more information.
 **Event Manager**- Event manager controls the intervals at which the bot notifies the user of any periodic events or alerts.
 **Bot Engine**- We are using Node.js server as the engine.
 It comes with an http module that provides a set of functions and classes for building a HTTP server.
+**Sentimental Analyzer**-Text processing framework to analyse Natural Language.
+It is focused on classification and sentiment analysis of issue labels.

 #### Constraints:
 * Issue Bot makes API calls to GitHub and Mattermost.
 Currently GitHub and Mattermost API are statically incorporated into the functions.
 Any changes made to the GitHub and Mattermost API will be need to be manually updated in the bot.
 * The Issue Bot can only use GitHub for version control.
 * Currently, the issue bot extracts data from user messages using regular expressions.
 This can be improved upon by integrating with natural language processing API’s to make the bot more robust.
 * Issue Bot can only interact with one user at a time.
-Handling Pull requests and stale issues (use case 2 &3) need individual interaction.
-However, comments of multiple users (use case 1) can be pushed at once.
 * The Issue Bot assumes that the user is working only on a single Repository.
 That is, all members of a team are working on a single project.

 #### Additional Design Patterns